issssse/futf-whitelist-webapp/docs/guide/chapter-3-backend.md

 ## 3.5 Configuration source

-`server/servers.json` is the canonical record for server metadata (id, name, IP, accessLevel, rules, contact).
-Admin CRUD endpoints mutate this file so keep it under version control and protect with backups.
+`ServerConfig` (Prisma model) is the canonical record for server metadata (id, name, IP, accessLevel, rules, contact).
+Admin CRUD endpoints mutate it through Prisma, so use DB backups/snapshots to protect history.

 ## 3.6 Admin utilities